 - Repair and in-kind replacement of existing functional erosion protection structures.
 The repair or replacement of these structures must not extend waterward of the pre-existing footprint, except where the Department accepts an applicant's demonstration that minor deviations are necessary for the stability of the structure.
 Increase in structure height may be approved if appropriate.
 Replacement structures must be adequately sized and designed.

-- New sloped rock revetment structures along CEHA bluffs or non-CEHA areas, that are necessary for the emergency stabilization of existing and functional dwellings.
-Structures must be no greater than 100 feet in length and 10 feet in height and must be sloped no steeper than 1.5H to 1V and not extend waterward of the existing shoreline, or the shoreline as it existed immediately prior to a discrete erosion event no more than 6 months prior to the time of permit application.
+- New sloped rock revetment structures along CEHA bluffs or non-CEHA areas, that are necessary for the emergency stabilization of existing and functional dwellings, septic systems, and non-residential structures.
+Structures must be no greater than 100 feet in length and 10 feet in height and must be sloped no steeper than 1.5H to 1V and not extend waterward of the existing shoreline as it existed immediately prior to a discrete erosion event no more than 6 months prior to the time of permit application.
 Stone must be sized appropriately and placed as close to the toe of the slope as possible.
-Not applicable along beach or dune CEHA shorelines.
+Not applicable along CEHA beach or dune shorelines.

-- Emergency repair of functional concrete or steel vertical breakwalls along bluffs or non-CEHA areas, by installation of sheet piling immediately adjacent to the existing lakeward vertical face.
-Not applicable along beach or dune CEHA shorelines.
+- Emergency repair of functional concrete or steel vertical breakwalls along CEHA bluffs or non-CEHA areas, by installation of sheet piling immediately adjacent to the existing lakeward vertical face when in-place repair is not possible.
+Not applicable along CEHA beach or dune shorelines.

-- Repair or in-kind reconstruction of existing public roads, bridges, utilities and other public infrastructure.
+- Repair or in-kind reconstruction of existing public roads, bridges, utilities, boat launches, and other public infrastructure.

-- Stabilization of existing functional storm-damaged dwellings, decks and walkways with temporary bracing and pilings.
+- Stabilization of existing functional storm-damaged dwellings, non-residential structures, garages, decks and walkways with temporary bracing and pilings.

 - Repair or in-kind reconstruction of elevated walkways or stairways necessary for water access.
-The stairs and landings shall be a maximum of 4 feet in width and constructed a minimum of 18 inches above grade over the dune/bluff face.
+The stairs and landings shall be a maximum of 4 feet in width and constructed a minimum of 18 inches above grade over the dune or bluff face.

-- Minor grading back of the top of scarped bluffs landward to a stable slope.
-Project must include an approved vegetation plan.
+- Minor grading back of the top of eroded bluffs or banks landward to a stable slope.
+Application must include an approved vegetation plan.
 Toe stone for stabilization may be allowed in specific circumstances.
+Not applicable along CEHA beach or dune shorelines.

 - Removal of debris by use of motorized equipment.

-- Temporary installation of sandbags or other Department approved temporary flood protection devices located above MHW.
-Sandbags may be conventional or large (cubic yard or larger).
+- Temporary installation of sandbags or other Department approved temporary flood protection devices located above Mean High Water (MHW).
+Sandbags may be conventional size or large (cubic yard or larger).

-- Removal of channel blockages of streams tributary to Lake Ontario and Lake Erie blocked by shoreline sediment or other natural-deposited materials.
-Application must include a disposal plan.
+- Removal of channel blockages of streams tributary to Lake Ontario and Lake Erie blocked by shoreline sediment or other naturally-deposited materials in amounts up to 25-cubic yards.
+Application must include a sediment placement plan.

 - Repair or in-kind reconstruction of previously authorized docks, catwalks and floats located within CEHA areas and within DEC regulated freshwater wetlands or wetland adjacent areas.